Royce Freeman: 2020 season

 With the addition of veteran running back Melvin Gordon, Freeman was pushed down to the No. 3 running back role.
 He finished the 2020 season with 35 carries for 170 rushing yards and 12 receptions for 81 receiving yards.

 2021 season

-While Phillip Lindsay left in free agency to sign with the Houston Texans, the Broncos also signed Mike Boone in free agency and drafted Javonte Williams in the 2021 NFL Draft.
+While Phillip Lindsay left in free agency to sign with the Houston Texans, the Broncos also signed Mike Boone in free agency and drafted Javonte Williams in the 2021 NFL draft.
 Freeman entered training camp competing for a roster spot as a backup.
 On September 1, 2021, Freeman was waived by the Broncos.

 Carolina Panthers

 On September 2, 2021, Freeman was claimed off waivers by the Carolina Panthers.
 He played in eight games before being released on November 8.

 Houston Texans

-On November 9, 2021, Freeman was claimed off waivers by the Houston Texans.
+On November 9, 2021, Freeman was claimed off waivers by the Texans.
 He finished the 2021 season with 56 carries for 169 rushing yards and ten receptions for 77 receiving yards.

 Freeman re-signed with the Texans on March 25, 2022.
 On September 9, 2022, Freeman was released from the Texans and re-signed to the practice squad.
 He was promoted to the active roster on December 17.
+He played in the last four games of the 2022 season and made one start.
+He finished with 41 carries for 117 yards.